 In general, for clustering, you can use scatterplots to show clusters of data, so mastering this type of visualization is very useful.
-In the next lesson, we will take this filtered data and use k-means clustering to discover groups in this data that see to overlap in interesting ways.
+In the next lesson, we will take this filtered data and use k-means

 In preparation for the next lesson, make a chart about the various clustering algorithms you might discover and use in a production environment.
 What kinds of problems is the clustering trying to address?